rmey/taxi-simulator-hands-on/README.md

 ---
-### 2.4 Configure the MessageHub Node inside the Node-RED "Configure-Blob for ObjectStorage" Tab
+### 2.4 Configure the MessageHub Node inside the Node-RED "Configure-Blob for ObjectStorage" Tab <a name="#1-part2-4">

 In this tab you can create a sample data record, which will be stored in the ObjectStorage database.
 We need to insert the credentials into the node configuration.